-Prerequisites and other notes: This course is a level 9 AP course, and is part of a 4 credit completer program.
+Prerequisites and other notes: Completion of either Exploring Computer Science or AP Computer Science Principles.
+This course is a level 9 AP course, and is part of a 3 credit completer program.

-HONORS ADVANCED TOPICS IN COMPUTER SCIENCE
+ADVANCED TOPICS IN COMPUTER SCIENCE

-This course is designed to provide students with the opportunity to delve deeper into another programming language such as Python.
+This honors level course is designed to provide students with the opportunity to delve deeper into another programming language such as Python.
 Students will be able to build upon their prior programming knowledge and solidify their skills and ability through the creation of new programs and applications.
 The teacher and students may select a specific programming language to enhance prior learning or explore new applications.